keith-manville/codex-security-enterprise-pilot/pilot/pilot-plan.md

 5. Which teams should own the workflow?
 6. What governance is required before broader adoption?
 7. Should usage expand beyond the pilot repositories?
+8. Can the organization operate Codex Security at the next scale tier without exceeding available AppSec review capacity?

 ## Expansion Decision